ntrrg/intranet/README.md

-**intranet** is a tool that lets you deploy common enterprise services in 4 steps.
+**intranet** is a tool that let you deploy common enterprise services in 4 steps.

 ## Usage